Skip Navigation

 Shifting Gears

-Squires completed her bachelor’s degree in emergency management, but she didn’t stop there.
-Her interest in policy and continuing education prompted her to continue her education, first with a master’s degree in emergency management law and later with a doctor of law.
+Squires completed her bachelor’s degree in emergency management at UMGC, but she didn’t stop there.
+Her growing interest in policy and law inspired her to pursue her Juris Doctor from The George Washington University Law School, where she focused on disaster law.

-“I realized that all the 0's and 1's were out to attack us, and that is not something that people were ready for back then,” she says.
+“I realized that all the 0's and 1's were out to attack us — and that’s not something people were ready for back then,” she recalled.

 An Entrepreneurial Spirit

-Squires and her team work closely with local governments, state agencies, and national-level organizations to address their cybersecurity, emergency management, and critical infrastructure protection challenges.
+Through Open District Solutions, Squires and her team work closely with local governments, state agencies, and national organizations to address cybersecurity, emergency management, and critical infrastructure protection challenges.

 Supporting Women in Cyber

-Relationships are at the heart of her business, and Squires advises women considering a career in cyber to lean into their networks and reach out to other women who are already established in the profession.
+Relationships are at the heart of Squires’ work, and she encourages women interested in cybersecurity to lean into their networks and reach out to other women who are already established in the profession.

-“There are so few of us in the field,” she said, “and we are constantly looking for other women to bring up and support.”
+“There are so few of us in the field,” she said,.
+“We are constantly looking for other women to bring up and support.”

-“You would be surprised how many skills are transferable,” she said.
-“Cyber isn’t just technology.
-It’s governance, coordination, risk, finance, project management and other things that have nothing to do with 0’s and 1’s.”
+“You’d be surprised how many skills are transferable,” she said.
+“Cyber isn’t just technology — it’s governance, coordination, risk, finance, project management, and so many things that have nothing to do with 0’s and 1’s.”

 Sharing Her Expertise

-“It is great to be able to teach the next generation about how these two fields converge and why they are so critical to each other,” she noted.
+“It’s great to be able to teach the next generation how these two fields converge — and why they are so critical to each other,” she noted.

 Finding Fulfillment

-As a busy mother of three, Squires enjoys the flexibility that running her own business provides.
-Beyond that, the draw to her field is simple.
+As a busy mother of three, Squires values the flexibility that running her own business provides — but she’s quick to say that being a mom is her most important role.

 Read more alumni news.